I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications, and fun mathematical facts.

 He attended Péter Pázmány University in Budapest from the age of 17 (despite his Jewish origins and the Hungarian restrictions against Jews in universities at the time), graduating with a PhD just four years later.

 At this point, Erdős was effectively forced to leave Hungary due to antisemitism and took up a four-year post-doctoral fellowship in Manchester, UK.
-This was followed by moving to the USA in 1938 for a one-year stint at Princeton, New Jersey.
+This was followed by moving to the USA in 1938 for a one-year stint at Princeton University.
 At the end of this year, his fellowship was not renewed and Erdős began the travels for which he is often remembered today.

 From the 1940s onwards, Erdős lived a nomadic lifestyle, turning down full-time job offers at prestigious universities in order to travel the world, often turning up unannounced on other mathematicians' doorsteps and staying with them while they collaborated on mathematics papers.